Bounds on screened dark energy from near-Earth space-based measurements: Supplemental Material

+which coincides with Eq.~(18) in the main text.
+For a discussion on the Sagnac effect in General Relativity, see also Refs.~\cite{Benedetto2019,Benedetto2020}.
+It is important to point out that, although $\Omega$ is in principle $\epsilon$-dependent because screened gravity modifies the satellite's angular velocity, we treat $\Omega$ as an empirically determined orbit input and compute the Sagnac time delay conditional on the observed loop, thereby isolating the light-propagation test from orbit-dynamics modeling.

-In this section we model the Earth’s quadrupole $J_2$ and verify that the fractional impact of the $J_2$ uncertainty on the Sagnac delay — normalized to the General Relativity baseline — is below our clock-limited tolerance $10^{-15}$, see Sec.~\ref{subsec:Sagnac}.
-In what follows, we suppress the explicit $\epsilon$-dependence in the notation, as it is not relevant to the derivation.
+\textbf{\textit{Modeling oblateness in Sagnac. }}As discussed in the main text, here we model the Earth’s quadrupole $J_2$ and verify that the fractional impact of the $J_2$ uncertainty on the Sagnac delay — normalized to the General Relativity baseline — is below our clock-limited tolerance $10^{-15}$ In what follows, we suppress the explicit $\epsilon$-dependence in the notation, as it is not relevant to the derivation.

 To model Earth’s oblateness, we modify the potentials in Eqs. \eqref{Phi} and \eqref{Psi} by the substitution \cite{Ashby2003}

 where $R$ denotes the radius of the oblate body, $J_2$ is a dimensionless measure of its quadrupole moment, and $P_2(\cos\theta)$ is the second-order Legendre polynomial.
 Plugging the modified potential in Eq.~\eqref{modifiedpot} into Eq.~\eqref{Deltatau}, and setting $r = R_{\text{orb}}$, $\theta = \pi/2$, we obtain